nelhage/llama/README.md

 typically used in order to save bandwidth and speed load times on image assets. `optipng` is somewhat computationally expensive and compressing a large number of PNG files can be a slow operation.
-With `llama` and [GNU parallel][parallel], we can optimize a large of images by outsourcing the computation to lambda.
+With `llama`, we can optimize a large of images by outsourcing the computation to lambda.

 I prepared a directory full of 151 PNG images of the original Pokémon, and benchmarked how long it took to optimize them using 8 concurrent